joostpieters/francisco-franquest-game/README.md

-SimonSaysScheme
+ShooterScheme
 ===============

-A basic implementation of the SimonSays game on Scheme.
+A basic implementation of a Shooter game on Scheme.